LGBTQ rights in Jamaica

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Jamaica face legal and social issues not experienced by heterosexual and cisgender citizens.
 Consensual sexual intercourse between same-sex partners is legally punishable by up to 10 years of imprisonment in the country.

-Jamaica has long held strongly conservative views towards homosexuality, with recent polls stating that the majority of Jamaicans are against the acceptance of homosexuality.
+Jamaica has long held strongly conservative views towards homosexuality, with polls from 2023 stating that the majority of Jamaicans, at least 60%, are against the acceptance of homosexuality.
 Most of the population is affiliated with Christianity and the Rastafari movement, which have both encouraged negative feelings towards homosexuality.
 Discrimination and violence against LGBTQ persons are very common and LGBTQ people in Jamaica often remain closeted to avoid discrimination or harassment.
 In 2006, Time magazine labelled Jamaica "the most homophobic place on Earth", and in 2013 the majority of LGBTQ people in the country said they were subject to homophobic violence in public.

 The government of Jamaica said in 2012 that it "is committed to the equal and fair treatment of its citizens and affirms that any individual whose rights are alleged to have been infringed has a right to seek redress."
 The government also claimed that "there is no legal discrimination against persons on the grounds of their sexual orientation" though there is widespread homophobia and a sodomy law (The Offenses Against the Person Act of 1864) that is still in effect.